Autodidac/CppVoxelEngine/README.md

 # cpp_minvoxel
-A Voxel Engine Library in C++20 for WickedEngine
+A Voxel Engine Library in C++20 for Game Development

 ---